Piyushshrii/Gitlabs_vs_Jenkins-CICD-Pipeline-/README.md

-# Weather App CI/CD Deployment
+# Simple JS Weather App CI/CD Deployment

 This repository provides a complete CI/CD pipeline setup for deploying a **Weather App** using **GitLab CI/CD** and **Jenkins**.
 The pipelines automate building, testing, pushing, and deploying the application using **Docker**.